 My water tastes like iron, and sometimes it comes out of the tap the color of rust.
 What’s that about?

-A metallic taste in water is generally caused by dissolved metals, such as iron, copper, or sometimes manganese.
+Rust can come from anywhere in your plumbing system.
+On its own, rusty water is not harmful bacteria or lead, which are unhealthy.
+Rust can be a metallic taste in water and generally caused by dissolved metals, such as iron, copper, or sometimes manganese.

 - Iron in your water is not a health hazard, but neither is it very aesthetic.

 - A tiny amount of dissolved iron can turn the water an alarming reddish-brown color, give tea and coffee a disagreeable flavor, and give your fresh veggies a strange dark color.

 - Rusty-looking water may indicate that the pipes are corroding and can eventually leak.

 - Rusty water can mean your water heater have become rusty or corroded.
 Try draining and flushing your water heater’s tank.
 Sediment build up is the number one causes of water heater leaks.

 - If suddenly all hot and cold water faucets are rusty chances are there is water main or fire hydrant problem.